webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Erase-Memories.md

 - Ability/Cost/3
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Erase Memories
+>3  Intellect

 You reach into the mind of a creature within immediate range and make an Intellect roll.
 On a success, you erase up to the last five minutes of its memory.
 Action.